Sandipan003/Talent-Match/README.md

 - Auto-screening of candidates with AI-powered matching
 - Shortlist candidates based on resume match score
 - Send email notifications to shortlisted candidates
+- View all applications and shortlisted candidates from dashboard

 ### For Students/Job Seekers
 - Create profile and upload resume